paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-013-school-lunch-programs.md

 #### Effective Date of 1977 Amendment
 Pub.
 L. 95–166, § 19, Nov.
 10, 1977, 91 Stat.
 1345, provided that the amendment made by that section is effective July 1, 1977.

+#### Regulations
+Pub.
+L. 104–193, title VII, § 708(k)(3), Aug.
+22, 1996, 110 Stat.
+2300, provided that: “(A) Interim regulations.—Not later than January 1, 1997, the Secretary of Agriculture shall issue interim regulations to implement—“(i) the amendments made by paragraphs (1), (3), and (4) of subsection (e) [amending this section]; and “(ii) section 17(f)(3)(C) of the [Richard B. Russell] National School Lunch Act ([42 U.S.C.
+1766(f)(3)(C)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section1766/f/3/C&num=0&edition=prelim)). “(B) Final regulations.—Not later than July 1, 1997, the Secretary of Agriculture shall issue final regulations to implement the provisions of law referred to in subparagraph (A).”

+Pub.
+L. 101–147, title II, § 204(b), Nov.
+10, 1989, 103 Stat.
+910, provided that: “Not later than July 1, 1990, the Secretary shall issue final regulations to implement the amendments made by subsection (a) [amending this section].”

 #### Child and Adult Care Food Program
 Pub.
 L. 117–158, § 3, June 25, 2022, 136 Stat.
 1311, provided that: “(a) In General.—“(1) Temporary additional reimbursement for 2022-2023 school year.—Each meal and supplement served under the program authorized by section 17 of the Richard B. Russell National School Lunch Act ([42 U.S.C.
 1766](./chapter-013-school-lunch-programs.md#section-1766)) shall receive additional reimbursement in the amount of 10 cents. “(2) Limitation.—The additional reimbursement amount authorized under paragraph (1) shall only be available for the school year beginning July 2022. “(b) Tier Determinations for 2022-2023 School Year.—For the school year beginning July 2022, a tier II family or group day care home described in subsection (f)(3)(A)(iii) of section 17 of the Richard B. Russell National School Lunch Act ([42 U.S.C.
 1766](./chapter-013-school-lunch-programs.md#section-1766)) shall be considered a tier I family or group day care home for purposes of the program authorized under that section. “(c) Appropriations.—There are appropriated, out of any funds in the Treasury not otherwise appropriated, such sums as are necessary to carry out this section.”

 #### Meals and Supplements Reimbursements for Individuals Who Have Not Attained the Age of 25
 Pub.
 L. 117–2, title I, § 1107, Mar.
 11, 2021, 135 Stat.
 18, provided that: “(a) Program for At-risk School Children.—Beginning on the date of enactment of this section [Mar.
 11, 2021], notwithstanding paragraph (1)(A) of section 17(r) of the Richard B. Russell National School Lunch Act ([42 U.S.C.
 1766(r)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section1766/r&num=0&edition=prelim)), during the COVID–19 public health emergency declared under section 319 of the Public Health Service Act ([42 U.S.C.
 247d](./chapter-6a-public-health-service.md#section-247d)), the Secretary shall reimburse institutions that are emergency shelters under such section 17(r) ([42 U.S.C.
 1766(r)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section1766/r&num=0&edition=prelim)) for meals and supplements served to individuals who, at the time of such service—“(1) have not attained the age of 25; and “(2) are receiving assistance, including non-residential assistance, from such emergency shelter. “(b) Participation by Emergency Shelters.—Beginning on the date of enactment of this section, notwithstanding paragraph (5)(A) of section 17(t) of the Richard B. Russell National School Lunch Act ([42 U.S.C.
 1766(t)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section1766/t&num=0&edition=prelim)), during the COVID–19 public health emergency declared under section 319 of the Public Health Service Act ([42 U.S.C.
 247d](./chapter-6a-public-health-service.md#section-247d)), the Secretary shall reimburse emergency shelters under such section 17(t) ([42 U.S.C.
 1766(t)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section1766/t&num=0&edition=prelim)) for meals and supplements served to individuals who, at the time of such service have not attained the age of 25. “(c) Definitions.—In this section:“(1) Emergency shelter.—The term ‘emergency shelter’ has the meaning given the term under section 17(t)(1) of the Richard B. Russell National School Lunch Act ([42 U.S.C.
 1766(t)(1)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section1766/t/1&num=0&edition=prelim)). “(2) Secretary.—The term ‘Secretary’ means the Secretary of Agriculture.”

-#### Implementation of 1989 Amendments
-Pub.
-L. 101–147, title I, § 105(d), Nov.
-10, 1989, 103 Stat.
-885, provided that: “(1) Expansion; demonstration project.—The Secretary of Agriculture shall implement the amendments made by subsections (b)(1) and (b)(2) [amending this section] not later than July 1, 1990. “(2) Dietary requirements for adult day care food program.—Not later than July 1, 1990, the Secretary of Agriculture shall issue final regulations to implement the amendments made by subsection (b)(3) [amending this section].”

-#### Regulations
-Pub.
-L. 104–193, title VII, § 708(k)(3), Aug.
-22, 1996, 110 Stat.
-2300, provided that: “(A) Interim regulations.—Not later than January 1, 1997, the Secretary of Agriculture shall issue interim regulations to implement—“(i) the amendments made by paragraphs (1), (3), and (4) of subsection (e) [amending this section]; and “(ii) section 17(f)(3)(C) of the [Richard B. Russell] National School Lunch Act ([42 U.S.C.
-1766(f)(3)(C)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section1766/f/3/C&num=0&edition=prelim)). “(B) Final regulations.—Not later than July 1, 1997, the Secretary of Agriculture shall issue final regulations to implement the provisions of law referred to in subparagraph (A).”

-Pub.
-L. 101–147, title II, § 204(b), Nov.
-10, 1989, 103 Stat.
-910, provided that: “Not later than July 1, 1990, the Secretary shall issue final regulations to implement the amendments made by subsection (a) [amending this section].”

 #### Interagency Coordination To Promote Health and Wellness in Child Care Licensing
 Pub.
 L. 111–296, title II, § 222, Dec.
 13, 2010, 124 Stat.
 3228, provided that: “The Secretary [of Agriculture] shall coordinate with the Secretary of Health and Human Services to encourage State licensing agencies to include nutrition and wellness standards within State licensing standards that ensure, to the maximum extent practicable, that licensed child care centers and family or group day care homes— “(1) provide to all children under the supervision of the child care centers and family or group day care homes daily opportunities for age-appropriate physical activity; “(2) limit among children under the supervision of the child care centers and family or group day care homes the use of electronic media and the quantity of time spent in sedentary activity to an appropriate level; “(3) serve meals and snacks that are consistent with the requirements of the child and adult care food program established under section 17 of the Richard B. Russell National School Lunch Act ([42 U.S.C.
 1766](./chapter-013-school-lunch-programs.md#section-1766)); and “(4) promote such other nutrition and wellness goals as the Secretaries determine to be necessary.”